Sing (Ed Sheeran song)

 "Sing" is a song written and recorded by English singer-songwriter, Ed Sheeran.
-It was produced by Pharrell Williams, who also insisted on providing backing vocals.
+It was produced by Pharrell Williams, who also provided backing vocals.
 The song was released by Asylum Records UK on 7 April 2014 as the lead single from Sheeran's second studio album, × (2014).
 "Sing" became Sheeran's first UK number-one single and also topped the charts in Australia, New Zealand and Ireland.
 It peaked at number 13 on the US Billboard Hot 100.

+A remix featuring French rapper Nekfeu was released on 11 August 2014.

 Background

 "Sing" was written by Sheeran and Pharrell Williams, and produced by the latter.
 Williams also provides uncredited background vocals during the chorus.
 The song has a length of 3 minutes and 55 seconds.
 The song, which has pop and R&B influences and was inspired by Justin Timberlake, is a departure from the folk rock sound Sheeran became known for on his previous album, +.
 Sheeran was inspired to model the song after the pop and R&B stylings of Timberlake, stating "It was pretty close to a direct inspiration.
 I love Justified and FutureSex/LoveSounds, so I took inspiration from those."
 The lyrics are about "a night out in Vegas."

 "Sing" was released in the United Kingdom, Ireland, Australia and Germany in May 2014.
 Aside from these nations, "Sing" was released internationally on 7 April 2014, during a YouTube live chat with Sheeran.
 "Friends", a track from the EP, entered the UK Singles Chart at No. 121.